Create Your First Project

 'Dear Naked Stranger'

 When the first nude model came into the studio and removed his black compression shorts, quickly and efficiently, gasps and shocked laughs echoed around the room.
 As with the first shock of cold jumping into a pool, we were taken aback by the sudden appearance of fleshiness.
-Some of us turned away, out of instinct; modesty is only learned.
+Some of us turned away; modesty is only a learned instinct, after all.
 The instructor chuckled, unsurprised by our reactions.
+I looked, and then kept looking.

 Four others were enrolled in this class at London’s National Gallery, led by portrait artist Adele Wagstaff.
 I was the youngest by at least two decades.
 On the first day, our cohort smiled uncertainly at one another, shuffling our feet and our belongings.
 “Blistering out there, isn’t it?”
 (It was 26°C; by British standards, Saharan).